Thomas McElveen

-Thomas McElveen (born February 17, 1978) is a South Carolina state senator, representing the 35th district.
+Thomas McElveen (born February 17, 1978) is a former South Carolina state senator, representing the 35th district.
 He is a member of the Democratic Party.

 Personal life and education

 McElveen earned a bachelor's degree from Davidson College in 2000 and a JD from the University of South Carolina in 2003.
 McElveen's father, Joe McElveen, is the mayor of Sumter, South Carolina.

 Career

 McElveen served as both a prosecutor and public defender for Sumter County.

+Political career

-He was elected to the South Carolina Senate in 2012.
-McElveen serves on the Agriculture and Natural Resources, Corrections and Penology, Fish, Game and Forestry, Judiciary, and Rules committees.
+McElveen served in the South Carolina Senate from 2012 to 2024.
+He served on the Senate Agriculture and Natural Resources, Corrections and Penology, Fish, Game and Forestry, Judiciary, and Rules committees.

+In 2024, McElveen announced that he would not run for re-election.
+He was succeeded by Democrat Jeffrey R. Graham.